John I Albert: Expelling Jews from Kraków, 1494–1495

 In June 1494, a fire broke out in Kraków during the visit of a Turkish envoy.
 Panic arose when the Church of Saint Mark and nearby settlements became engulfed in flames.
 Commoners began to speculate and blamed the Jews for the inferno.
 Jewish-owned enterprises and dwellings were then pillaged, soon followed by riots against the city's Jewish community.
 In the same year, the Jewish inhabitants, jointly with the city council representatives and burghers, lodged their complaints before John Albert in a private audience.
 John initially held the Jews in contempt and incarcerated leaders of the Jewish community; but was persuaded by Callimachus to release them shortly after.
 According to Byron Sherwin, instrumental in coercing the king was a Jewish woman by the name of Rachel, who was the lady-in-waiting to Queen Mother Elizabeth.
 In 1495, John issued an edict whereby he expelled Jews from Kraków and forcibly relocated them in the adjacent township of Kazimierz, which became one of Poland's primary centres of Judaism.
-Chroniclers from the period make no mention of an expulsion; Martin Kromer suggested that the relocation was in part voluntary and for the benefit of the Jews who faced persecution from Christians.
+Chroniclers from the period make no mention of an expulsion; Marcin Kromer suggested that the relocation was in part voluntary and for the benefit of the Jews who faced persecution from Christians.